wuyilingwei/wuyilingwei/README.md

 ## 🌱 Currently Learning
 - HTML, JavaScript, and CSS.
 There's still a lot of fundamental knowledge to grasp.
-- Java for current courses and some projects I'm participating in
+- Python for current courses and some projects I'm participating in
-- IELTS, as it's crucial for university entrance examinations.

 ## 🎮 Games
 - My Game ID for most game: 武乙凌薇; WuYilingwei; WuYilingwei_CN